alpha-alexxx/string-shaper/README.md

 ## Contributions
-We welcome contributions to TextUtils.
+We welcome contributions to Simple Text Utility.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.

 ## License
-TextUtils is licensed under the MIT License.
+Simple Text Utility is licensed under the MIT License.